movementlabsxyz/movement-docs/docs/general/Introduction/technical_details.md

 ## Fast Finality Settlement Module

 The Fast Finality Settlement Module is designed to provide fast confirmations and settlement for transactions.
-By utilizing a network of validators who stake assets and attest to the correctness of state transitions, this module ensures crypto-econimic security and reduces latency.
+By utilizing a network of validators who stake assets and attest to the correctness of state transitions, this module ensures crypto-economic security and reduces latency.
 The validators combine the security benefits of staking with the efficiency of rapid transaction finality.

 The Fast Finality Settlement includes Postconfirmations, see [this blog](https://blog.movementlabs.xyz/article/postconfirmations-L2s-rollups-blockchain-movement) (on-L1) and L2-confirmations (off-L1).